 Benefits Provided - Benefit provisions of the defined benefit pension plan are established by State statute, which may be amended.
 Public Act 300 of 1980, as amended, establishes eligibility and benefit provisions for the defined benefit pension plan.
-Retirement benefits for defined benefit plan members are determined by final average compensation and years of service.
+Depending on the plan option selected member retirement benefits for are determined by final average compensation, years of service, and a pension factor ranging from 1.25 percent to 1.50 percent.
 Defined benefit members are eligible to receive a monthly benefit when they meet certain age and service requirements.
 The System also provides disability and survivor benefits to defined benefit plan members.